Taiwan protests WHO leader's accusations of racist campaign

-“This attack came from Taiwan,” said Tedros, who is a former Ethiopian health and foreign minister and the WHO's first African leader.
+"This attack came from Taiwan," said Tedros, former Ethiopian health, and foreign minister and the WHO's first African leader.
 He said Taiwanese diplomats were aware of the attacks but did not dissociate themselves from them.
-“They even started criticizing me in the middle of all those insults and slurs,” Tedros said.
-“I say it today because it's enough.”
-The basis of his allegations were unclear.
+"They even started criticizing me in the middle of all those insults and slurs," Tedros said.
+"I say it today because it's enough."
+The basis of his allegations was unclear.

+President Tsai Ing-wen also weighed in, saying on Facebook that Taiwan does not condone the use of racist remarks to attack those with different opinions.
+"If Director-General Tedros could withstand pressure from China and come to Taiwan to see Taiwan's efforts to fight COVID-19 for himself, he would be able to see that the Taiwanese people are the true victims of unfair treatment," she wrote, referring to Taiwan's exclusion from the WHO at China's insistence.
+"I believe that the WHO will only truly be complete if Taiwan is included."
+Tedros was elected with the strong support of China, one of five permanent veto-wielding members of the U.N.
+Security Council and which claims Taiwan as its own territory.
+He has firmly backed Beijing's claims to have been open and transparent about the outbreak, despite strong evidence that it suppressed early reports on infections while echoing its criticisms of the U.S.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)